halilgithub/Tic_Tac_Toe_procedural/README.md

 # Tic_Tac_Toe

 I developed this console application for a coding task.
+I am developing it further and trying to make it more user-friendly.

 ## Notes
 I followed a simple design and Object Oriented approach.